microsoft/terminal/doc/specs/#492 - Default Terminal/spec.md

 - The only inbox component we have to change is `conhost.exe`, the one we already regularly update from open source on a regular basis.
 There is no change to the `kernelbase.dll` console initialization routines, `conclnt.lib` communication protocol, nor the `condrv.sys` driver.
 - We should be able to make this change quickly, relatively easily, and the code delta should be relatively small
     - This makes it easy to squeeze in early in the development of the solution and get it into the Windows OS product as soon as possible for self-hosting, validation, and potentially shipping in the OS before the remainder of the solution has shaken out
     - This also makes it potentially possible to backport this portion of the code change to popular in-market versions of Windows 10.
 For instance, WSL2 has just backported to 1903 and 1909.
-The less churn and risk, the easier it is to sell backporting.
+The less churn and risk, the easier it is to sell a backport.

 *Potential future:*
 - ~~If no updated console exists, potentially check for registration of a terminal UX that is willing to use the inbox ConPTY bits, start it, and transition to being a PTY instead.~~